magento/merchdocs/src/sales-channels/asc/amazon-store-dashboard.md

 - **Recent Orders** - Shows information for your most recent Amazon orders.
 The information listed is based on the information received from Amazon.
 This table does not update with Magento order information, even when [order import]({% link sales-channels/asc/order-settings.md %}) is enabled.
 To view all your Amazon orders, click **All Orders**.

-See [Amazon Orders]({% link sales-channels/asc/amazon-orders-all.md %}) for column descriptions,  and see [Manage Orders]({% link sales-channels/asc/managing-orders.md %}) for order management information.
+   See [View Amazon Orders]({% link sales-channels/asc/amazon-orders-all.md %}) for column descriptions,  and see [Manage Orders]({% link sales-channels/asc/managing-orders.md %}) for order management information.

-   - Purchase Date
-   - Order Number
-   - Status
-   - Buyer's Name
-   - Grand Total

-   {:.bs-callout .bs-callout-info}
-   You can click the Amazon order number in the _Order Number_ column to access the order details.
-If order import is enabled in your [Order Settings]({% link sales-channels/asc/order-settings.md %}), clicking the order number link will open the corresponding Magento order in the [Magento Orders]({% link sales/orders.md %}) workflow.
-If order import is disabled in your [Order Settings]({% link sales-channels/asc/order-settings.md %}), clicking the order number link will open the order details in Amazon Seller Central.

 - **Seller Central links** - Provides links to important Amazon Seller Central information.